sohankunkerkar/enhancements-kube/keps/sig-node/3983-drop-in-configuration/README.md

 #### Beta

-Add ability to easily view the effective configuration that is being used by kubelet.
-Details to be added during beta phase.
+Add ability to augment the feature's capabilities with a focus on robustness and testing.
+This includes introducing end-to-end (E2E) tests to ensure the feature's reliability across diverse scenarios.
+Additionally, we are establishing a testing requirement to enable the kubelet.conf.d directory and its content to be accurately reported in the configz endpoint.
+This helps users to inspect the effective configuration utilized by the kubelet.
+To streamline the user experience, we will remove the environment variable KUBELET_CONFIG_DROPIN_DIR_ALPHA introduced during the Alpha phase, simplifying configuration management.
+In this phase, we will keep the feature off by default.

 ### Upgrade / Downgrade Strategy